cpaca/ECE595-OSS-Validation/Fuzzing/README.md

 ## File Structure

+-`fuzzing_tests.py`: Python script containing simpler iteration of fuzzing tests.
-- `fuzzing_test_advanced.py`: Python script containing the main code.
+-  `fuzzing_test_advanced.py`: Python Script containing advanced iterations of fuzzing tests with larger DataFrames and operations.
 - `README.md`: This file, providing an overview of the project.